Director's Spotlight

 In Music Hath Charms, Walter Lantz pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Music Hath Charms, one must consider the cinematic climate of 1936.
-During this period, United States was undergoing significant artistic shifts, and Walter Lantz was at the forefront of this Musical movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Walter Lantz was at the forefront of this Animation movement, often challenging established norms.

 | Cinematography | Handheld |